 - Lectures organised by the Geological Association and the Geological Society.

-- Mr P Angel MA BSc NPQSL (Head of Geology and Deputy Head of Sixth Form)
+- Mr P Angel MA BSc NPQSL (Head of Geography and Geology)